zksecurity/zkbugs/dataset/circom/circom-bigint_circomlib/veridise_underconstrained_outputs_in_window4/README.md

 ## Short Description of the Vulnerability

-`BitElementMulAny` template itself is fine, but it uses `MontgomeryDouble` and `MontgomeryAdd`, which have underconstraint bugs.
+`Window4` template itself is fine, but it uses `MontgomeryDouble` and `MontgomeryAdd`, which have underconstraint bugs.
 With the same `input.json`, malicious prover can manipulate lambda value in `MontgomeryDouble` to let the circuit produce different outputs, making it nondeterministic.

 ## Short Description of the Exploit

 Here we exploit the `MontgomeryDouble` underconstrained bug, let divisor be 0 and solve for signals in sagemath step by step.
+The full witness is provided in veridise report.

 ## Proposed Mitigation